 - Which combinations appear most frequently and do they tend to persist?

-- To what extent do New Mexico principles and teachers teach a single subject?
+- To what extent do New Mexico principals and teachers teach a single subject?

-- In the opinion of principle and superintendents which combinations are difficult to fill, but quite desirable for practical purposes?
+- In the opinion of principal and superintendents which combinations are difficult to fill, but quite desirable for practical purposes?

 - Are New Mexico high school teachers as a whole carrying an unsatisfactory load of unrelated subjects in combinations?